Age Group

 • Run – approved physical adaptations are permitted

-• Run – a run tether is required
+• Run – non-elastic run tether is required to connect the athlete to their guide

 How to source equipment

 There is a good support system in place for obtaining specialized para equipment.
 The best place to start is with the list of para sport organizations provided in the “resources” section below.
-There are also often grants available to help cover any costs that can be accessed through the provincial sport system.
+There are also grants available to help with costs that can be accessed through the provincial sport system.

 Overview

-Classification is not required for athletes who wish to compete in paratriathlon within the community sport system.
-The most common community paratriathlon events run as “open” categories.
-This means that paratriathletes all race together in single wave.
+Classification is not required for athletes who wish to compete in paratriathlon in Canada within the community sport system in local and regional events.
+The most common community paratriathlon events run as open or “age-group” categories.
+This means that para triathletes may all race together in single waveor they may be included in age-group waves.
+All para athletes are welcome to participate.

-Because paratriathlon is such a broad category it is often difficult for community events to meet the criteria for every class.
-However, just because a paratriathlon category isn’t listed on an event website doesn’t mean the race is not accessible.
+Because paratriathlon is such a broad category it is often difficult for community events to meet the criteria for every para category.
+However, just because a paratriathlon category is not listed on an event website does not mean the race is not accessible.
 The best way to get involved is to reach out to your Provincial Sport Organization or local race organizers and let them know what support you need to participate.
-Often paratriathletes are included in “age group” competition categories as well.
-This community works hard
+Often para triathletes are included in age group” competition categories as well.
+The Canadian triathlon community works hard to offer numerous safe racecourses to meet the needs of para triathletes.

-There are 6 medal events representing sport classes in para triathlon defined as follows; there are detailed descriptions for each provided in the sections below:
+There are 6 medal events representing sport classes in para triathlon defined as follows:

 • PTWC – Wheelchair users (2 subclasses – PTWC1 & PTWC2)